ucan-wg/awake/README.md

 #### 1.5.1.4 Initialization Vector Output

-Each message uses a unique initialization vector genearted from the last 12-bytes of the HKDF output.
+Each message uses a unique initialization vector generated from the last 12-bytes of the HKDF output.

 ### 1.5.2 Chain Step